jackneill1/SixEyeDocs/core/Permissions.rst

 Devices are managed across the whole Portal.

-Some user settings are also available here.
+Some User settings are also available here.

-Note: Only SixEye Admins can adjust the ``set_permissions`` permissions in this context.
+Note: Only SixEye Admins can adjust the ``Set Permissions`` permissions in this context.

 Permissions functions
 ---------------------

 In each section each permission has its own function.
-Not shown are the ``Set Permissions`` sections.
+Not shown here are the ``Set Permissions`` sections.
 These are for setting who can set other users permissions whose functionality is explained in the following.

-Permissions here are listed as in the API.
-The SixEye UI may have naming differences.

 Context Site
 ------------